getoutreach/extensibility-sdk/docs/host-requirements.md

 <!-- omit in toc -->
-# Addon page host requirements
+# Outreach application page host requirements

 This document outlines the page's general add-on hosting requirements defined in [manifest.url](manifest.md#url).
 Outreach will create an iframe for the add-on and set its src property to this URL.
 Thus, the URL response needs to fulfill a few simple requirements for proper add-on functionality.